- Open Access

 This respondent did score band 7, his target, in all four components, but he did not score all 7 s in the same sitting.
 Such situations, which were common in the data, illustrate how technical issues (e.g. reliability and fairness) could be linked to justice issues (e.g. use of tests) through the activation of validity issues (e.g. inappropriate or inadequate score-based decisions).

 IELTS for economic and political purposes?

 Several participants perceived the test as valid, even as others expressed reservations, including how its educative functions appeared to be dominated by more economic and regulatory political imperatives.
-While some test-takers believed that the test opened doors to opportunities as evidenced by research which showed how IELTS scores had an impact on people’s life and career choices (Ahearn, 2009; X & Author, 2017), candidates’ responses also indicated that test owners had more opportunities created by the test than test-takers.
+While some test-takers believed that the test opened doors to opportunities as evidenced by research which showed how IELTS scores had an impact on people’s life and career choices (Ahearn, 2009; Hoang & Hamid, 2017), candidates’ responses also indicated that test owners had more opportunities created by the test than test-takers.
 By opportunities, test-takers referred to test owners’ commercial gains (cf. Chik & Besser, 2011).
 This was clearly articulated by R362 who considered that IELTS was a money-making venture:

 Whichever area the test taker had a lower band score should only be the area to re-take.
 Because the test is so costly, I perceived it to be income generation by the organisation and making it hard and tough for skilled professionals who have higher qualifications than the lazy English speaking natives here in Australia.